Chances are that if you own a flat in Kirkby Stephen you actually own a long leasehold interest over your property

-It is conventional wisdom that a residential leasehold with over 100 years remaining is worth approximately the equivalent as a freehold.
+It is conventional wisdom that a residential leasehold with in excess of 100 years unexpired lease term is worth approximately the same as a freehold.
 Where an further 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.

 Lender | Requirement |